koralreeef/anypercent-cuecollection/ch6b.md

    ![gif](https://github.com/koralreeef/cuedump-anypercent/blob/main/images/reprieve6.webp)
    \
    There are two different entries to this strat and I'll cover both.
 For the displayed above, you need to land on the ledge with a downdash, hyper and start a super in the air.
 Try to jump and hold it from the super before entering the next screen.
-You can buffer the cb and wavedash.
+You can buffer the cb then wavedash.
    \
    ![cue](https://cdn.discordapp.com/attachments/293555577991200770/779338361626296320/unknown.png)
    \